Happy International Women’s Day!

 What They Had to Say

 “As a woman, I strongly believe in being our authentic selves.
-Embrace who we are and what we bring to the table.
-Showcase our strengths, but also be mindful that we must work on our weaknesses.
+I advocate for embracing who we are and what we bring to the table.
+We must showcase our strengths, and be mindful that we must work on our weaknesses.
 Weakness is not to be feared; rather is should be viewed as a growth opportunity.
 Leaning in to who we are and showcasing both our inner light as well as our external scars helps to show the world we are uniquely woman.”

 Shelby Greene, Manager, Quality Assurance and Business Development